 - Add money to your cash stash by holding a yard sale.

-- Buy a tarp if you don’t have one, and then brainstorm all they ways they could be useful.
+- Buy a tarp if you don’t have one, and then brainstorm all the ways that a tarp could be useful in an emergency.

 - Rotate any gas/diesel you have stored and refill right away.